Long-Range Transportation Plan

 Congestion Management Process

-This plan includes background information, needs and issues, policies, and recommendations.
-It analyzes current commodity
+The Congestion Management Process plan includes background information, needs and issues, policies, and recommendations.

 Traffic Safety Plan